amarjeet-singh-1304/Soccer_Team_and_Similar_Player_Selection/project_ml_evaluation.md

 overfitting in our existing Linear Regression model.
 Here we add an extra term to existing loss function and change the value using learning rate(alpha).
 **Evaluation:**
-In our given dataset as value of RMSE and MAPE is almost same for the ridge regression and MAPE.
-It means that there is overfitting in our simple regression model.
-Also as the most of the values are standardize means are having its value between zero and 100, so also the standardizing the variable is also not improving the accuracy.
+In our given dataset as value of Mean Average Percentage error and Root mean square error is almost same for the ridge regression.
+It means that there is no overfitting in our simple regression model.
+Also, as the most of the values are standardize means are having its value between zero and 100, so also the standardizing the variable is also not improving the accuracy.Apart from this, also tried to apply on less number of attributes(removing attributes that I think has less impact) but it further decreased the accuracy.

 3. Lasso Regression Model
 **Construction:**